victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

     }
 }
 {{< /highlight >}}
 Both functions are technically lambdas guarded by the same Critical Section and a 'try..except' SEH guard.

-In the case of `_execute_onexit_table`, it iterates over a linked list of handlers, decodes the next non-null callback `function()` using the LIFO rule, marks it as executed by setting it to nullptr, executes it, and resets the iteration from the last added callback point if a new hander was added during the execution of the callback.
+A summary of `_execute_onexit_table`:
+1. Iterate over a linked list of handlers searching for the topmost non-null callback `function()` using the <abbr title="Last In - First Out">LIFO</abbr> rule.
+2. Mark the topmost non-null callback as executed by setting it to nullptr and calling it.
+3. If the callback added a new hander during the execution, reset the iteration from the top of the list.
+4. Loop until there are pending callbacks in the list.

-This kind of recursion works fine because Critical Section functions like a _recursive_ mutex, thus `_register_onexit_function` will not be blocked when called from an `atexit` handler of the same thread.
+A kind of recursion on step 3 works fine because Critical Section works like a _recursive_ mutex, thus `std::atexit -> _register_onexit_function` will not be blocked when called from the callback handler of the same thread.

 However, a deadlock will occur if `function()` is waining on another thread while that thread tries to lock the same Critical Section to add another `atexit` handler.